lyeeeeeeee8/Operating-System-Projects/README.md

-# NYCU 2024 Autumn: Operating System
+# NYCU 2024 Fall: Operating System
-This repository contains the programming assignments for the Fall 2023 Operating Systems course at NYCU, taught by Professor Chun-Feng Wu.
+This repository contains the programming assignments for the Fall 2024 Operating Systems course at NYCU, taught by Professor Chun-Feng Wu.

 | Chapter | Description                    |
 |---------|--------------------------------|